bcaffo/regmodsbook/manuscript/14_binary.md

 ## Odds
 You've heard of odds before, most likely from discussions of gambling.
-First note, odds are a fraction, not a percentage.
+First note, odds are a fraction greater than 0 but unbounded.
+The odds are not a percentage or proportion.
 So, when someone says "The odds are fifty percent", they are mistaking probability and odds.
 They likely mean "The probability is fifty percent.", or equivalently "The odds are one.", or "The odds are one to one", or "The odds are fifty [divided by] fifty."
-The odds statements are all the same since:
-1, 1 / 1 and 50 / 50 are all the same number.
+The latter three odds statements are all the same since: 1, 1 / 1 and 50 / 50 are all the same number.

 If {$$}p{/$$} is a probability, the odds are defined as {$$}o = p/(1-p){/$$}.
 Note that we can go backwards as {$$}p = o / (1 + o){/$$}.
 Thus, if someone says the odds are 1 to 1, they're saying that the odds are 1 and thus {$$}p = 1 / (1 + 1) = 0.5{/$$}.
-Conversely, if someone says that the probability that something occurrs is 50%, then they mean that {$$}p=0.5{/$$} so that the odds are {$$}o = p / (1 - p) = 0.5 / (1 - 0.5) = {/$$}.
+Conversely, if someone says that the probability that something occurs is 50%, then they mean that {$$}p=0.5{/$$} so that the odds are {$$}o = p / (1 - p) = 0.5 / (1 - 0.5) = {/$$}.